10 Best Beaches in Maui to See on Your First Visit

 Speaking of sea turtles, Ho’okipa is one of the best beaches in Maui Hawaii to see them!
 Behind a small barrier on the right side of the sand is where dozens regularly hang out.

-Now, this isn’t to say you won’t come across sea turtles at several of the best Maui beaches.
-Yet, if you’re not a fan of snorkeling this is another option to see them up close.
-Ho’okipa Beach Park is also the go-to spot if you’re looking for a more advanced surf spot.
+If you’re not a fan of snorkeling, this is an amazing place to see them up close.
+Ho’okipa Beach Park is also the go-to spot for more advanced surfers.

 Turtle Beach in Maui